ayushgupta-06/Weather-Application/README.md

 NOTE: The actual website is hosted on a separate server due to security reasons.
 You can view the website live by clicking [here](https://ayushgupta-06-weather-app.cyclic.app/)

-## **To run the code on your system follow the given steps**
+## **Here is the step by step guide on how to run the code on your system**

+### 1. Download source code.

+Download the .zip file and extract it.

-### 1. Software Dependencies - Node JS, Express JS, dotenv
+### 2. Software Dependencies - Node JS, Express JS, dotenv (skip if already installed)

 Download and Install Node JS for your platform from their official [website](https://nodejs.org/en/download)

-Now, Run following command on any Command-line interfaces (CLIs):
+Now open any Command-line interfaces (CLIs) and move to root directory of folder where you extracted the file and <br>
+Run the following commands to install the software dependencies:
 ```
 npm install express
 npm install dotenv
 ```

-### 2. Download source code .zip file and extract it.
+### 3. Run server.js.

-Open CLI and in the root directory of folder where you installed the code <br> Run command: `node server.js`
+Now open any Command-line interfaces (CLIs) and move to root directory of folder where you extracted the file and

+run command `node server.js`

-### 3. Open any browser and type `localhost:3000` to view the website on port 3000.
+Open any browser type `localhost:3000` to view the webiste

-Hope you like my project! ♥
+# Hope you like my project! ♥